Making Tax Digital (MTD) is the UK government’s flagship programme to make tax accounting easier for businesses and individuals such as sole traders.

 Some religions prohibit the use of technology in the way MTD demands.
 HMRC considers these valid reasons for exemption, and there are other circumstances too.

-5. Can I opt-out of MTD for Income Tax?
+6. Can a sole trader opt-out of MTD for Income Tax?

-MTD for Income Tax is not optional if you fall within its scope (that is, you operate a business or are a landlord with an income over £10,000).
+MTD for Income Tax is not optional if you fall within its scope (that is, you’re a sole trader and/or landlord with an income over £10,000).

 In other words, you can’t simply choose not to take part.

-But it’s possible to apply to be digitally excluded if you have a good reason – see “Will I still be able to file paper Self Assessment returns under MTD for Income Tax?” above.
+But it’s possible to apply to be digitally excluded if you have a good reason – see “Will a sole trader still be able to file paper Self Assessment returns under MTD for Income Tax?” above.

-6. What software do I need for MTD for Income Tax?
+7. What software does a sole trader need for MTD for Income Tax?

-You’ll need to use MTD for Income Tax-compatible software to store your digital records, send the required information to HMRC, view HMRC’s estimate of the final tax bill and send a final declaration to “crystallise” your income tax.
+You’ll need to use MTD for Income Tax-compatible software to store your digital records for any business you run, send the required information to HMRC, view HMRC’s estimate of the final tax bill and send a final declaration to ‘crystallise’ your income tax.

-You can expect that most cloud-based small business accounting software to be updated in time for MTD for Income Tax.
+You can expect that most cloud-based small business accounting software will be updated in time for MTD for Income Tax.